seungjae2lee/afrostream-media-server/README.md

 	cd afrostream-media-server

-For the next step, you will need [Go](http://golang.org) installed, please refer to your OS for installing Go.
+For the next step, you will need [Go](http://golang.org) installed, please refer to the [Go website](http://golang.org) for installing.

 Build amspackager (the packager) and ams (the media server), replace <fullpath> with the base directory where you ran git clone command: